HeresJohnny5/100-days-of-code/log.md

 **Progress**: Today I made progress on **The Complete Developers Guide to MongoDB**.
 While I didn't make any significant gains, I spent the majority of the day creating a generic app using JS, MongoDB, Express, and Node.js.

 **Thoughts**: While I've learned a lot over the past 11 days, I can't help think I don't have much to show for it.
 That got me thinking of creating something very basic, something I could possibly use both in the present and future.
 Something like a blog app.
 While I can't help roll my eyes with the idea of taking on even more responsibility, I think writing once a week would do me good, especially considering I'll be starting to learn React come March 1st.

+## Day 24: February 12, 2018

+**Progress**: Today I made progress on **The Complete Developers Guide to MongoDB**.
+The course went from easily managable to very challenging.
+Stephen introduced some very sophisticated MongoDB queries which I ran into several issues trying to solve.
+I also started the last project of the course which introduced the [Express](https://expressjs.com/) framework.

+**Thoughts**: Today like any other day was faced with struggles, challenges, frustrations, sprinkled with small victories.
+Although I feel somewhat comfortable with MongoDB, Mongoose I realized quickly that queries can become challenging real quick and that I have a lot left to learn.